Volunteer with Camp Blue Skies

 What does a typical day at camp look like?

-Morning/Afternoon – Campers will participate in group activities.
-Recreational activities may include giant swing, challenge course, basketball, soccer, bocce, nature hikes, canoeing, fishing, arts/crafts, dance, etc. Life Skills activities (with the emphasis on greater personal independence) may include cooking classes and good nutritional decision making, fitness, stretching and exercise, and innovative arts and crafts.
+Morning/Afternoon: Campers will participate in group activities.
+Recreational activities may include high ropes course, basketball, soccer, bocce, nature walks, canoeing, fishing, arts/crafts, dance, etc. Life skills activities – with the emphasis on greater personal independence – may include healthy eating classes and good nutritional decision-making, fitness, stretching and exercise, and arts and crafts.

-Evening - All of the campers will have an opportunity to explore their artistic talents and improve their social skills.
-Activities include dancing, music and singing, skits, board games, talent shows and camp fire story telling.
+Evening: All of the campers will have an opportunity to explore their artistic talents and improve their social skills.
+Activities include dancing, music and singing, skits, board games, variety shows and camp fire with story-telling and s'mores.

 How old do I have to be to be a counselor?
-Since our campers are adults (21 yrs. and older) we need our counselors to be at least 21 years old.
-There is no age limit for other volunteers, such as greeters and administrative assistants.
+Since our campers are adults (21 years and older), counselors must be at least 21 years old.

 Will I be left alone with my campers?
-No. Counselors will work on teams.
-Teams will typically be comprise of 2 cabins, which is approximately 6 Counselors and 12-14 campers.
+No. Counselors will work in groups.
+Groups will typically be comprised of two cabins, which is approximately two counselors and 12-14 campers.

 Will I have free time?
 Yes.
-Free time is built into the schedule for all volunteers, including medical volunteers.
-Additionally, since counselor are working in teams, if you have a specific time you need to get away you will have others to back you up.
-We will also have "Floater Volunteers" who can watch your campers while you are away.
+Since counselors are working in groups, if you need to take a break or have a specific time you need to get away, you will have others to back you up.
+We will also have "Floater Volunteers" who can watch campers while you are away.

-Do I need experience as a counselor or with the target population?
+Do I need experience as a counselor or with developmentally disabled adults?
 No experience is necessary.
-Each cabin will have a Professional Caregiver who has experience with the our population.
-Otherwise, you just need to have a caring, patient and enthusiastic personality and focus on your campers.
+Each cabin will have at least one counselor who has extensive experience with our population.
+Otherwise, you just need to have a caring, patient and enthusiastic personality and focus on the campers.